DarkGuy10/go-down/README.md

 nix develop
 ```

-If you don't have Nix, you need to install [bun][https://bun.sh/] and add it to your PATH
+The development environment provides `bun` and `vercel-cli`.

 ## Running dev server

+If you don't have Nix, you need to install [bun](https://bun.sh/) and add it to your PATH

 > [!IMPORTANT]
 > You need to populate the .env.local file first